blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

       {
         "entityId": 313,
         "name": "Charlie",
-        "friendsOf": [311, 312] // referring to the Person entity IDs, where the array ordering is unstable }
+        "friendOf": [311, 312] // referring to the Person entity IDs, where the array ordering is unstable }
     ]
     ```